younelan/genie/README.md

 checkout [The history file](history.md) for changes

+## Latest stable version
+- the latest stable version: pre-template tag
+- HEAD has fixes and mostly works but tree visualization is still a bit buggy for some reason from when I switched to twig

 ## Features:
 - multiple trees
 - Multiple people can have as many relationships as possible